There are two fundamental ways in

 which the cost of a solar power system is offset.

 When a renewable energy system is installed, a quantity of certificates (STC’s) are issued relative to the amount of greenhouse gasses that are saved during a conservative lifespan of the system.
 These can then be traded to re-coup some of the costs of the system installation.

-Once a solar system has been installed to its peak approved capacity and you would like to increase the capacity of your system; you are required to apply to SA Power Networks for an upgrade to an existing system.
-This will make yourself ineligible for ANY Government Feed-In Tariff you may be entitled to from that point forward.
+Once a solar power system has been installed to its peak approved capacity, and you would like to increase the capacity of your system, it is a requirement to seek approval from SA Power Networks for this upgrade.

 If you are receiving the Government Feed-In Tariff of $0.44 on top of what the retailer offers, the $0.44 will be lost with any increase from its previously approved capacity.
 This also applies if batteries are added any a system.

 Click here for the Government’s website for more information on this.

 You may also call our office on 8390 0096 and we can explain this in more details.